Connection times in large ad-hoc mobile networks: Introduction and main results

 \subsection{Further investigations for the random waypoint model}

-Let us discuss the {\it random waypoint model (RWP)}, which we are most interested in.
-The RWP is a motion dynamic in a convex compact domain $D$ that is considered in information science as a realistic model for the random movement of a human being, e.g., a participant of a telecommunication system, see for example \cite{Roy11,Boudec04,BettstetterHartensteinCosta04, BoudecVojnovic06}.
-Below we show that the RWP is amenable to Theorem~\ref{thm-connectiontime}, and we study the large-$T$ average of the connection time and long-time deviations from the mean in terms of large-deviation estimates.
+Let us now concentrate on the random waypoint model, which was introduced at the beginning of Section~\ref{sec-model}.
+Below we show that, under suitable conditions, the RWP is amenable to Theorem~\ref{thm-connectiontime}, and we study the large-$T$ average of the connection time and long-time deviations from the mean in terms of large-deviation estimates.

-We now introduce the RWP.
-We assume that the compact domain $D$ is convex.
-Let $(W_i)_{i\in\N}$ be a sequence of i.i.d.\ points in $D$, drawn from a distribution $\mu$ on $D$, the {\it waypoint measure}.
-Furthermore, let $(V_i)_{i\in\N}$ be an i.i.d.\ sequence of velocities drawn from some distribution $\mathcal V$ on $(0,\infty)$, the {\it velocity measure}.
-The walker starts from an initial location $X_0\in D$, heading with constant initial velocity $V_1$ towards the waypoint $W_1$ on a straight line.
+We have to introduce some notation.
+We assume that the domain $D$ is compact and convex.
+Let $(W_i)_{i\in\N}$ be a sequence of i.i.d. points in $D$, drawn from a distribution $\Wcal$ on $D$, the \textit{waypoint measure}.
+Furthermore, let $(V_i)_{i\in\N}$ be an i.i.d. sequence of velocities drawn from some distribution $\Vcal$ on $(0,\infty)$, the \textit{velocity measure}.
+The walker starts from an initial location $X_0\in D$, heading with constant initial velocity $V_1$ toward the waypoint $W_1$ on a straight line.
 Having arrived at $W_1$, the walker immediately moves along the straight line from $W_1$ to $W_2$ with velocity $V_2$ and so on.

-This is an extension of the classical RWP, as we admit $D$ as any convex compact domain, $\mu$ as any distribution on $D$, and $\Vcal$ as any distribution on $(0, \infty)$.
+This is an extension of the classical RWP, as we admit $D$ as any convex compact domain, $\Wcal$ as any distribution on $D$, and $\Vcal $ as any distribution on $(0, \infty)$.
 On the other hand, we do not admit pause times that the walker spends at waypoints, as this would destroy the validity of Assumption~\ref{Ass-move}(ii); in fact, also the statement of Theorem~\ref{thm-connectiontime} would have to be altered.